nihilistsumo/QS3M/README.md

-# CATS: Context Aware Triamese Similarity metric
+# QS3M: Query-Specific Siamese Similarity Metric

-We propose a query Context-Aware Triamese Similarity (CATS) metric for query-specific clustering of paragraph-length texts.
-Our approach uses embeddings from BERT’s transformer to train a non-linear projection into a query-specific similarity space.
-We build on the idea of Siamese networks to include a third component, the query representation.
-Unlike other task-specific metric learning approaches, CATS accepts new unseen queries during test time.
-The empirical evaluation employs two TREC datasets to derive flat and hierarchical benchmarks for clustering.
-CATS achieves significant performance improvements over a recently published BERT-based reference method, as well as many baselines such as TF-IDF and topic models.
-This improvement translates to a 12% relative performance gain when extracting query-relevant subtopic clusters.
+We propose a Query-Specific Siamese Similarity Metric (QS3M) for query-specific clustering of text documents.
+Our approach uses fine-tuned BERT embeddings to train a non-linear projection into a query-specific similarity space.
+We build on the idea of Siamese networks, but include a third component, a representation of the query.
+QS3M is able to model the fine-grained similarity between text passages about the same broad topic and also generalizes to new unseen queries during evaluation.
+The empirical evaluation for clustering employs two TREC datasets and a set of academic abstracts from ArXiv.
+When used to obtain query-relevant clusters, QS3M achieves a 12\% performance improvement on the TREC datasets over a strong BERT-based reference method, as well as many baselines such as TF-IDF and topic models.
+A similar improvement is observed for the arXiv dataset suggesting the general applicability of QS3M to different domains.
+Qualitative evaluation is carried out to gain insight into the strengths and limitations of the model.

 ## Quickstart